 Yes.
-Gender inclusive bathrooms have a common sink area with multiple separate rooms for the toilets and showers.
+All gender bathrooms have a common sink area with multiple separate rooms for the toilets and showers.
 The shower and toilet areas are fully enclosed for privacy.
 Additionally, at the beginning of the year residence hall staff hold community meetings to discuss residential policies as well as work together as floor community to create shared community living agreements.

 “What do students think about them?”

 Our students advocated for the residence halls to have all gender bathrooms.
 While it may feel like a new experience for students when they arrive, residents tend to adjust quickly as the floor/suite communities begin to feel like a shared home and living space.
 Our students report that the bathrooms help make the living spaces feel more inclusive.
 We invite you see our residence halls for yourself!

 "I saw a news story about an invasion of privacy incident.
 Is Berkeley going to be changing all of the bathrooms to single gender as result?

 Fortunately, troubling incidents like this are very rare.
 We have no plans at this time to alter the bathrooms.
 Our staff, including RAs, custodians, maintenance workers and more, are trained to look for suspicious activity.
 We also ask that residents be aware of their surroundings and report any harassment, misconduct or suspicious activity.

 "What happens to this student or any student when they invade another person’s privacy or engage in other forms of sexual misconduct?
 What does the university do?"